-For the past two years the Foundation has underwritten the cost of flu shots for members and their dependents without health coverage through Los Angeles and New York flu shot clinics.
-And the Foundation continues to sponsor programs of The Actors Fund (a national nonprofit human services organization that provides for the welfare of all entertainment professionals) to better serve the health and welfare our members in the Eastern region.
+For the past four years the Foundation has underwritten the cost of flu shots for more than 1,000 members and their dependents without health coverage through Los Angeles and New York flu shot clinics.
+The DGA Foundation also continues its long history of supporting The Actors Fund and the programs and services it provides to DGA members and members of the entertainment community.

 In the 21st Century, the DGF continues its vital mission of serving DGA members in need, preserving our artform and directly supporting organizations that are responsible for the physical health and well-being of DGA members and the entertainment community.
 We hope that you will join us in these worthy initiatives by supporting the mission of the DGF with a tax-deductible contribution and help the Foundation’s Board of Directors, in giving back to those who can use your help the most.

 The DGF Officers are:

 - Donald Petrie, Chairman of the Board

 - Todd Holland, Second Vice Chairman

 - Cleve Landsberg, Treasurer

 - Millicent Shelton, Assistant Treasurer